skuid/skuid-labs/experiments/dataSources/chatpdf/README.md

 In the Skuid page, after user submits a URL, it'll send the URL to ChatPDF API which then returns an id to reference for the chat session.
 See [this doc](../openAI/draftAnswers/Readme.MD) that explains the configuration for chatGPT interface in Skuid.

 ## Notes
-In the page composer, if you see this error "Error retrieving metadata for model(s) associated with data source 'ChatPDF'.
+In the page composer, if you see this error `Error retrieving metadata for model(s) associated with data source 'ChatPDF'.
 Please check models' properties to ensure they are set correctly.
-Error connecting to REST data source at URL "https://api.chatpdf.com/v1/sources/add-url": Could not read PDF", you can safely dismiss it as it's related to the metadata call we make automatically on REST models.
+Error connecting to REST data source at URL "https://api.chatpdf.com/v1/sources/add-url": Could not read PDF`, you can safely dismiss it as it's related to the metadata call we make automatically on REST models.

 ChatPDF has a few limitations:
 - Only supports chat with one PDF at a time.
 However - Skuid could potentially provide a single frontend experience that submits a request to multiple PDF chat bots.